SJSUSpring21/Aqua365/README.md

 Idea 1: Predicting The Burned Area of Forest Fires

-Burnt area prediction after forest fires plays a vital role in planning mitigation measures for government.
-It can be predicted useing various meteorological factors like temperature, humidity, wind, rain, etc.
+Burnt area prediction after forest fires plays a vital role in planning mitigation measures for the government.
+It can be predicted using various meteorological factors like temperature, humidity, wind, rain, etc.
 Dataset: https://archive.ics.uci.edu/ml/datasets/forest+fires